Dowling7/dwong/README.md

-# dwong, a package for DqrkQuest.
+# dwong, a package for DarkQuest.

 ![DQ Logo](/logo/DQ_logo.jpeg " inline image")

-A sample project that exists as an aid to the [Python Packaging User Guide][packaging guide]'s [Tutorial on Packaging and Distributing Projects][distribution tutorial].
+dwong is an integrated python package developed for data analysis and NN-based particle ID at DarkQuest experiment.

-This project does not aim to cover best practices for Python project development as a whole.
-For example, it does not provide guidance or tool recommendations for version control, documentation, or testing.
+This project aims to simplify the data analysis with sample data-processing functions.

 [The source for this project is available here][src].